lmf5103510/Complt_SparkGA1/README.md

 If you are not running the chunker utility in parallel (to make chunks on the fly), and want to run the chunker utility separately first before running SparkGA, you can use the `runChunker.py` python script which takes an xml file as an input (See Section **Configuration file for the chunker utility** for more details on that xml file).

+## Running Complt_SparkGA
+Complt_SparkGA consists of six parts. if the input data is still original data, you should start from part 4 which keeps the same for the following steps compared to SparkGA.
+If you do need to complete the read fisrt, you should start from part 1.
+In the configuration file, there are more setting as follows:
+1. **readLen** - The length of the original read.
+2. **cutLen** - The length of the cut for mate read.
+3. **complt_Algo** - The algorithm of part 3 to complete the incomplete read.
+4. **doComplt** - If you run Complt_SparkGA with original data, you do not need to run completion algorithm.
+5. **numRegions_c** - The number of regions to create for variant calling.
+The number of regions to create for completion part is actually defined by **numRegions**.
+Uploading your incomplete data set into HDFS should be done by: hadoop jar HalvadeUploaderWithLibs.jar –1 /dir/to/reads1.fastq -2 /dir/to/reads2.fastq -O /HDFS_out/ –t 8
+HalvadeUploaderWithLibs.jar can be found in chunker folder.
+Running the chunker utility in parallel is only acceptable if the input data is complete paired read.